laurens24/tab-garbage-truck/README.md

 Welcome to the Tableau Cloud Garbage Truck Script!

-This repository is intended for folks with 0 scripting or coding experience to be able to use a Scripting step in a Tableau Prep flow to move all of your unused workbooks to a single project folder in Tableau Cloud, making it easy to audit and purge stale content.
+This repository is intended for Tableau Cloud Admins with 0 scripting or coding experience to be able to use a Scripting step in a Tableau Prep flow to move all of your unused workbooks to a single project folder in Tableau Cloud, making it easy to audit and purge stale content.

 Before we get started, there are a few steps you'll need to take...